North Shore Kauai Beaches

 Another great way to explore this area is by taking a helicopter tour.
 These tours will exceed your expectations.

 For beach access, visitors should drive west on Highway 560 from Hanalei.
-Continue on the road until it ends at mile marker 10—plan to arrive early because parking can be scarce, especially during the summer.
+Continue on the road until it ends at mile marker 10.

 Essential Tips for a Ke'e Beach, North Shore Kauai Visit